gazebosim/gz-transport/docs/services/services.rst

 .. code-block:: bash

-    ./requester_ oneway
+    ./requester_oneway

-In your requester terminals, you should expect an output similar to this one, showing that your requesters have received their responses:
+In your responser terminal, you should expect an output similar to this one, showing that your service provider has received a request:

 .. code-block:: bash

-    caguero@turtlebot:~/ign_transport_tutorial/build$ ./requester_oneway
+    caguero@turtlebot:~/ign_transport_tutorial/build$ ./responser_oneway
     Request received: [HELLO]